Sidebar

 - Styling an element based on the sidebar collapsible state.
 The following will hide the

-when the sidebar is inicon
+SidebarGroupwhen the sidebar is iniconmode.

 <template>